 This Spinach and Shrimp Balls Soup (Canh Rau Spinach voi Tom Vien) recipe makes a light and healthy dish your whole family will enjoy.
 Forget about eating frozen, overly processed shrimp balls.
 (They taste like rubber!)
 These homemade shrimp balls are easy to make and so healthy.
 Don’t worry if the balls aren’t perfectly round.
 They aren’t meant to be in this earthy, hearty soup.
 Not a fan of spinach?
 Try another leafy green vegetable like mustard greens.
 Opo or Italian squash and zucchini work well in this soup too.
 This delicious Spinach and Shrimp Balls Soup is a wonderful addition to round out any family meal.

-Below are recipes for making a complete Vietnamese meal featuring this soup:
+Below are yummy recipes for making a complete Vietnamese meal featuring this Spinach and Shrimp Balls Soup:

 1/2 lb shrimp, peeled and deveined